-- the name of the SB, its status and a status history button ("History") - the name of the original Science Goal - the uid of the MOUS, a status history button and the possibility to launch an ALMA archive query ("Archive query" button) for this uid as soon as there is a QA0\PASS EB (see Figure 4 for an example).
-The results of the query will be displayed in a new tab; - the Array (12-m, 7-m or TP), band, representative frequency, nominal configuration, minimum and maximum angular resolution requested by the PI, and the number of successful executions; - the time constrains and visit constrains for time-critical projects; hovering over the underlined text, the list of requested time-slots appears, and/or links to other SBs that need to be executed in sequence, when applicable; - the QA2 status (when set in the database) and a link to the QA2 report; - a list of all the corresponding Execution Block (EB) IDs, with their execution end times, execution duration, QA0 status and links to the corresponding QA0 reports.
-The QA0 status is indicated by: - green check-mark to signify QA0\PASS; - green check-mark with adjacent danger symbol to signify QA0\SEMIPASS; - red circle to signify QA0\FAIL.
+- the name of the SB, its status and a status history button ("History"); - the name of the original Science Goal; - the uid of the MOUS, a status history button and the possibility to launch an ALMA archive query ("Archive query" button) for this uid as soon as there is a QA0_PASS EB (see Figure 4 for an example).
+The results of the query will be displayed in a new tab; - the Array (12-m, 7-m or TP), band, representative frequency, nominal array configuration, minimum and maximum angular resolution requested by the PI, and the number of successful over the expected executions; - the coordinates of the target and pointing information (i.e. single or multiple sources, custom mosaic or rectangular field).
+In case of mosaics, the coordinates are those the PI entered in the Field setup.
+The coordinates of Ephemeris objects are also shown; - the time constrains and visit constrains for time-critical projects; hovering over the underlined text, the list of requested time-slots appears, and/or links to other SBs that need to be executed in sequence, when applicable; - the QA2 status (when set in the database) and a link to the QA2 report QA2_PASS or QA2_SEMIPASS; - a list of all the corresponding EB IDs, with their execution end times, execution duration, QA0 status and links to the corresponding QA0 reports.
+The QA0 and QA2 status is indicated by: - green check-mark to signify PASS; - green check-mark with adjacent danger symbol to signify SEMIPASS; - red circle to signify FAIL.